rpuhalovich/OpenGLPathfinder/README.md

 ## Introduction

 Yet another Dijkstra's Algorithm visualization tool.
 What sets this one apart, you might ask?
-The fact that it's written in using C++ and raw OpenGL!
+The fact that it's written using C++ and raw OpenGL!

 Writing a pathfinding visualizer is been something I had wanted to do for a while, initially in Pygame.
 However, around the time I had this idea, I had been reading into using OpenGL.
 This seemed like a good opportunity to kill two birds with one stone.